ktolnos/Reward-Model-Overoptimization/README.md

 # Generalizable-Reward-Model
 Code for NeurIPS 2024 paper "Regularizing Hidden States Enables Learning Generalizable Reward Model for LLMs".
+Our open-sourced reward models are available at [https://huggingface.co/collections/Ray2333/grm](https://huggingface.co/collections/Ray2333/grm-66882bdf7152951779506c7b).

 This repo is under preparation.
 The evaluation code and BoN/PPO code will be added soon.